Vibrio

 • Always shower following swimming in natural waters and wash hands before handling food or eating.

-Maryland Department of Health provides a fact sheet on Vibriosis (Non-cholera).
+The Maryland Department of Health has a fact sheet on Vibriosis (Non-cholera).

 Human Trafficking GET HELP